-How benefits are paid if you are covered under this Plan plus other plan(s).
-These coordination of benefit provisions only apply to the medical benefits and hearing aid benefit.
-No coordination applies to prescription drug benefits, vision benefits, or life and AD&D benefits.
+These coordination of benefit provisions only apply to the medical benefits.
+No coordination applies to prescription drug benefits, vision benefits, or to short-term disability or life and AD&D benefits.

-Delta Dental may follow its own rules to coordinate dental benefits under the dental benefits; if there is a conflict between the information described in this section and the agreement with Delta Dental, the agreement with Delta Dental will govern.
+Delta Dental may follow its own rules to coordinate dental benefits under the dental DPPO benefits; if there is a conflict between the information described in this section and the agreement with Delta Dental, the agreement with Delta Dental will govern.
 Contact Delta Dental with questions about coordination of your dental benefits.